+Trading in the Shares on NASDAQ is on a UTP basis and is subject to NASDAQ equity trading rules.
+Trading of the Shares on BX is on a UTP basis and is subject to BX equity trading rules.
 Trading of the Shares on PHLX's PSX system is on a UTP basis and is subject to PHLX rules.